rpmoseley/pyisam/doc/table.rst

 ISAMtable structure
 ===================

-The ISAMtable object (provided by the pyisam.table module), provides an object- orientated view of an ISAM table replacing the need for accessing the individual column information directly from the current record area into accesses using the x[fld] notation.
+The ISAMtable object (provided by the pyisam.table module), provides an object-orientated view of an ISAM table replacing the need for accessing the individual column information directly from the current record area into accesses using the x[fld] notation.
 It also maps the underlying key descriptions that define the columns in each of the indexes on the